Kris Statlander: Early career (2016–2019)

+All Elite Wrestling (2019–present)

+Best Friends (2019–2022)

 Statlander made her debut for All Elite Wrestling (AEW) on November 19, 2019, competing in a tag team match alongside Big Swole against Riho and Britt Baker on Dark, where Statlander and Swole were defeated.
+At the Thanksgiving Eve special episode on November 27, Statlander teamed up with Hikaru Shida to take on Emi Sakura and Bea Priestley in a losing effort.
 In December, AEW announced that Statlander had signed with the promotion.
 Following her signing, she defeated Baker on the December 18 episode of Dynamite to become the No. 1 contender for the AEW Women's World Championship.
-She made her final appearance for Create A Pro Wrestling, the promotion under which she trained, on December 20.
 Statlander competed against Riho for the AEW Women's World title on the January 8, 2020, episode of Dynamite, where she was defeated due to interferences by Brandi Rhodes, Awesome Kong, Mel, and the debuting Luther.
 She received another opportunity to compete for the title on February 29, 2020, at Revolution, this time against new champion Nyla Rose, where she was once again defeated.
 In June 2020, Statlander suffered an ACL injury in her left leg during an episode of Dynamite.

-Statlander returned alongside Trent Beretta on March 31, 2021, helping Chuck Taylor and Orange Cassidy defeat Miro and Kip Sabian on Dynamite, effectively joining Best Friends.
+Statlander returned from injury alongside Trent Beretta on March 31, 2021, helping Chuck Taylor and Orange Cassidy defeat Miro and Kip Sabian on Dynamite.
 In September at All Out, she challenged Baker for the AEW Women's World Championship but was unsuccessful.
-In November, Statlander, along with the rest of Best Friends, joined the New Japan Pro-Wrestling-based stable Chaos.
-In August 2022 Statlander suffered a completely torn ACL and lateral meniscus in her right leg during a match on AEW Dark and stated she would need an indefinite amount of time to recover.
+In November, Statlander–along with Trent, Taylor, Cassidy, and Wheeler Yuta–joined the New Japan Pro-Wrestling-based stable Chaos.
+In August 2022, Statlander suffered a completely torn ACL and lateral meniscus in her right leg during a match on Dark and stated she would need take time out to recover.